 Nautilus offers a 15-year warranty on the frame, a 5-year warranty on the electronics, and a 2-year warranty on the labor.
 This is a great, fully comprehensive warranty.

-The SOLE E95 Elliptical Trainer System is a trainer that offers 20 levels of incline to adjust the steepness of the workout.
+The SOLE Fitness SC300 Hybrid Stepper/Elliptical Machine is a trainer that offers 20 levels of incline to adjust the steepness of the workout.
 This trainer is 18” x 56” and stands 60” tall, with a 350-pound maximum user weight.
 The machine features a large digital display that seems more suited to a treadmill than an elliptical and wasn’t to our liking.
 There are also two static handles mounted somewhat awkwardly in front of the display with thumb toggle controls on the top.

 This trainer is available on Amazon or from the manufacturer and select local retailers of sport and fitness equipment.